NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: NORA-Surge: Hindcast evaluation and statistics

+The heatmaps in Figure \ref{fig:heatmap_obs_mod} display the two-dimensional distribution of corresponding hindcast and observation values.
 We note a small tendency for observations to be clustered around zero in the distribution for all stations (Figure \ref{fig:heatmap_obs_mod_all}).
 The same is seen, although less pronounced, for the hindcast, with a slight increase in density along the $x$-axis.
 This could be caused by either unrealistic or erroneous observations still left in the dataset after quality control, or wrong characteristics for the hindcast for some stations/periods.
 The same is not seen in the distribution for the Norwegian stations (Figure \ref{fig:heatmap_obs_mod_no}).
-Further investigation into the subject narrows the feature down to the stations located in the Netherlands (most pronounced), Germany and Denmark.
-Since the number of datapoints with this behaviour is relatively small (note the log scale for density), further efforts to identify and possibly remove these data points/stations has not been made.
+Further investigation into the subject narrows the feature down to stations located in the Netherlands (most pronounced), Germany and Denmark.
+Since the number of data points with this behaviour is relatively small\footnote{Further analysis show that the cases when the absolute value of the observation is below $10$~cm, and the absolute value of the model is larger than $75$~cm, account for 0.04\% of the total quality controlled observations.} (note the log scale for density), further efforts to identify and possibly remove these data points/stations has not been made.
 This might also be an indication that the NORA-Surge hindcast in some cases has problems capturing the exact behaviour of the storm surge for shallow stations located in the German Bight and surrounding area where tide-surge interaction might be of importance.